Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Chromoly Kawasaki Teryx axles and reinforced boots pay off.

-• Smooth throttle inputs = more traction, less shock loading.
+• Smooth throttle inputs increase traction and reduce shock loading.

-• Stock axles may survive on small paddles; big tires + jumps = HD recommended.
+• Stock axles may survive on small paddles, big tires and jumps point to HD.

-A good axle can still die young if the install is sloppy.
+A good axle can still fail early if the install is sloppy.

 1. Prep the hub and diff splines

-• Clean splines thoroughly; remove rust and old grease.
+• Clean splines thoroughly and remove rust and old grease.

-• Lightly grease per manufacturer spec—don’t pack them solid.
+• Lightly grease per manufacturer spec, do not pack solid.

 2. Seat circlips fully